rabbidave/LatentSpace.Tools/classify.md

 ```
 *   Adjust model paths and flags based on which services and policies you need to enable.
 *   If `--dev-server` is not used, the server runs in production mode using Waitress.
+*   **Note on `--colbert-model-id-or-dir` for the `serve` command:** This argument specifies the ColBERT model.
+If the path provided is a directory structured as a fine-tuned ColBERT model (containing `colbert_reranker_config.json`, model files, and `reference_texts_snapshot.json`), that fine-tuned model will be loaded.
+Otherwise, the value is treated as a Hugging Face model ID (e.g., `lightonai/GTE-ModernColBERT-v1`) or a path to a base model directory.
+If it's a base model, you might need to also provide `--colbert-custom-ref-jsonl` if you are not using its default built-in references (or if it has none).

 ## Development & Maintenance